BBC examines the future of payments and biometric technology

 In the episode, we then explain to Dr. Fry what is happening in the background: how the fine-tuned machine learning models detect movement, skin tone, depth, and other features of the biometric capture.

 Within seconds, a genuine user like Dr. Fry receives confirmation that their image or video was captured and they move to the next step in the business’s app.
-A business using Onfido’s solution receives results via the Onfido dashboard in under 10 seconds, 95% of the time.
+A business using Onfido’s solution receives results via the Onfido dashboard in seconds.

 Biometric verification has benefited customers and banks alike.
 It is a fast, accurate and secure way to deter fraud and increase the speed a customer can make or access an account, lowering friction for the customer and reducing customer acquisition costs for banks.

 Watch episode 1 of the BBC series The Secret Genius of Modern Life, examining the future of bank cards.
 You can see behind the curtain how our AI-powered biometric verification works in real-time.